EARLY RISER TICKETS ON SALE NOW

 DIRECTIONS

-Please do not follow your satnav to Paradhis as it will not bring you in to the estate and you are likely to get lost.
+Please do not follow your satnav to Paradhis as it will not bring you in to the estate and you are likely to get lost down very narrow lanes.
+You need to go to East Taphouse and follow festival signage.